ibm-cloud-architecture/refarch-integration/README.md

 ## Run on IBM Cloud Private
 Most of the components of this solution can run on IBM Cloud Private we are detailing it [here](docs/icp-deploy.md)

-## Run on Bluemix Container Service
+## Run on IBM Cloud Container Service
-See this detail note [here](docs/run-bmx-cs.md) to deploy and run the Web App as container inside the [Bluemix Container Service](https://console.bluemix.net/docs/containers/container_index.html).
+See this detail note [here](docs/run-bmx-cs.md) to deploy and run the Web App as container inside the [IBM Cloud Container Service](https://console.bluemix.net/docs/containers/container_index.html).

-## Run on Bluemix Cloud Foundry
+## Run on IBM Cloud Cloud Foundry
-See this detail note [here](./docs/run-bmx-cf.md) to deploy the Web App as cloud foundry app on Bluemix
+See this detail note [here](./docs/run-bmx-cf.md) to deploy the Web App as cloud foundry app on IBM Cloud

 # Methodology
 There are a set of development methodology practices to consider when doing hybrid integration.